sandialabs/sibl/ptg/doc/README.md

 Pixel To Geometry (PTG) is the process of using stacked 2D image data, composed of pixels, to reconstruct a 3D solid.
 PTG describes a **decoding** process of a physical system that was original **encoded** into a series of 2D medical images.

+## Questions

+* H0: Segmentation based on threshold pixel intensity (quantisation) is sufficient to classify bone versus non-bone in the IRCAD data set based on ground truth F1-score.

 ## Road map

 * Encode/Decode [unit test font](unit-test-font.md)